QualiSystems/devguide_source/_shells/8.2.0/customizing-shells.md

 When adding or modifying a command, you can leverage Quali’s shell framework to ease the development process, see more information [Quali's Shell Framework]({{site.baseurl}}/reference/{{pageVersion}}/quali-shell-framework.html).

-See some common examples for shell’s command extension in [Common Driver Recipes]({{site.baseurl}}/shells/{{pageVersion}}/common-driver-recipes.html).
+See some common command extension examples in [Common Driver Recipes]({{site.baseurl}}/shells/{{pageVersion}}/common-driver-recipes.html).

 ## Customizing a shell’s attributes

 CloudShell provides two ways to customize attributes:

-* **Customizing an existing Shell**: Use this option when the modifications are related to a specific device but are not relevant to other Shells.
-This is done by manually editing the Shell’s *shell-definition.yaml* file.
+* **Customizing an existing shell**: Use this option when the modifications are related to a specific device but are not relevant to other shells.
+This is done by manually editing the shell’s *shell-definition.yaml* file.
-* **Associating custom attributes with a Shell that is installed in CloudShell**: Use this option when the additional attributes are deployment-related and required in multiple Shells.
+* **Associating custom attributes with a shell that is installed in CloudShell**: Use this option when the additional attributes are deployment-related and required in multiple shells.
 For example, the Execution Server Selector attribute.

 The second option of associating custom attributes with an already installed shell is done by calling the [SetCustomShellAttribute]({{site.baseurl}}/shells/{{pageVersion}}/deploying-to-production.html#SetCustomShellAttribute) API method.
 For additional information on this method, see [Deploying to Production]({{site.baseurl}}/shells/{{pageVersion}}/deploying-to-production.html).
 The first option currently only applies to the root model of the shell, so if you need to customize your shell’s sub-resource models, such as blades and ports, use the second option.
 Note that CloudShell version 9.0 will support sub-resource attribute modifications via the *shell-definition.yaml* file.

 **Important:** Deleting a 2nd Gen shell’s default attributes is not supported.
-It is also not possible to customize a 2nd Gen shell’s data model (families and models) and its structure, which is as defined in the shell standard the original Shell is based on.
+It is also not possible to customize a 2nd Gen shell’s data model (families and models) and its structure, which is as defined in the shell standard the original shell is based on.

-### Adding attributes to a Shell’s model
+### Adding attributes to a shell’s model

 The shell’s path can be a URL to the shell template’s zip file on GitHub or the filesystem path (prefixed by `local:./`) to the root folder of the shell.
 For additional information and examples, see [Shellfoundry]({{site.baseurl}}/reference/{{pageVersion}}/shellfoundry-intro.html).

-**To add attributes to a Shell’s root model:**
+**To add attributes to a shell’s root model:**

 1)  Open command-line.

-2) To customize a shell that resides on your local machine, make sure command-line is pointing to a different path from the original Shell template’s root folder.
+2) To customize a shell that resides on your local machine, make sure command-line is pointing to a different path from the original shell template’s root folder.

 3) Run the following in command-line:

-{% highlight bash %}shellfoundy extend <URL/path-to-Shell-template>{% endhighlight %}
+{% highlight bash %}shellfoundy extend <URL/path-to-shell-template>{% endhighlight %}

 4) In the shell’s download folder, open the *shell-definition.yaml* file in your preferred editor.